seamap3d/storyboard-app/README.md

 # ApeOnAWhale Storyboard (alpha01)

 A single-file HTML storyboard application for filmmakers and visual storytellers.
-Create, organize, and visualize your shots with image uploads, character consistency tracking, and automated PDF script breakdowns.
+Create, organize, and visualize your shots with image uploads, character consistency tracking, and production schedule generation.

+> **🔧 Developer Note**: This project now uses a modular development structure.
+See [`DEVELOPMENT.md`](DEVELOPMENT.md) for the new workflow.

 ## ✨ Features

 - **Visual Storyboarding**: Upload images for each shot with 16:9 aspect ratio frames
-- **Character Bible**: Maintain character consistency across shots
-- **PDF Script Breakdown**: Upload screenplays as PDFs and generate shot cards automatically
+- **Production Schedule**: Automatically organize shots by date/location or scene heading
+- **Shot List Spreadsheet**: Tabular view with inline editing for all shot data
 - **Drag & Drop Reordering**: Easily reorganize your shots
 - **Image Management**: Upload, display, and remove reference images for each shot
 - **Production Metadata**: Track location, shoot dates, equipment, and props per shot for call sheets and catalogues